This content is associated with a legacy version of the Replicated product. For the current Replicated product documentation, see docs.replicated.com.

 Airgap Not Supported

 While a Replicated-managed Kubernetes cluster can support airgapped installations, airgapped installs are not supported on existing cluster installations.
-If you are looking to deploy your Kubernetes application to primarily existing-cluster environments, we recommend using Replicated Ship instead.
+If you are looking to deploy your Kubernetes application to primarily existing-cluster environments, we recommend using Replicated KOTS instead.

 Replicated can be installed to an existing Kubernetes 1.9, 1.11 or 1.13 cluster.
 Use the